larshp/abapGit-Gateway/README.md

 For testing purposes it can be installed alongside abapGit in a separate include.

 Whenever(if) it becomes stable the code will be moved to to the abapGit repository.

-However abapGit version requirement is 702, so everything will have to be changed into dynamic references.
+The gateway module is not installed in all systems, so everything will have to be changed into dynamic references.